For those looking to buy kratom, please take a look in the online smartshop.

 Making tea is probably the tastiest and most common way of using kratom.
 Following is a basic recipe found on the internet for making kratom tea:

-- 1) Take 50 grams of dried, crushed kratom leaves and put them in a pot.
-Add 1 liter of water.
+1) Take 50 grams of dried, crushed kratom leaves and put them in a pot.
+Add 1 litre of water.

-- 4) Put the leaves back in the pot and add another liter of fresh water.
+4) Put the leaves back in the pot and add another litre of fresh water.
 Repeat steps 2 and 3 (after the leaves have been strained a second time, they can be discarded).

 Health problems are unlikely to occur in occasional kratom users.
 Some users have reported minor nausea, increased urination and constipation as side-effects.
 Like any drug or medicine, people's reactions vary and some people could possibly have an allergic or other unusual reaction to kratom, even if they used it responsibly.